-Homework assignments are due at 12:00 noon on their due date.
-No late homework will be accepted.
+Homework assignments are due at 12:01 pm on their due date.
+Late homework will not be accepted, except for extraordinary circumstances.
 Please contact the instructor as soon as possible if a situation arises where you may be prevented from submitting your homework on time.

-All homework must be uploaded to the appropriate dropbox on Carmen.
-No paper homework will be accepted.
+All homework must be uploaded to the appropriate place on the Carmen Canvas Pilot. (https://osu2.instructure.com/) No paper homework will be accepted.
 To be complete and acceptable, each homework submission must: